Part of National Museums Liverpool

 Publisher: The Committee of the Liverpool Free Public Library, Museum and Gallery of Art

-Description: Catalogue of most of Joseph Mayer's Egyptian and Near Eastern collection that was on display.
+Description: 83 page illustrated catalogue of Joseph Mayer's Egyptian and Near Eastern collection that was on display.
 It also includes a small number of other collections, such as those given by Mr William Crosfield in 1861, some by Mr Charles Stoess in 1869, and others by Mr J. A. Tinne in 1870.
-Occasionally reference will be made to the provenance of objects, in particular if they are from the Jospeh Sams or Lord Valentia (ex Henry Salt) collections.
-There are illustrations of some objects, in particular the amulets, by Mr Ll.
-Jewitt, FSA.
-Compared to Mayer's 1852 cataloue there are more detailed descriptions for inscribed objects such as stelae, giving names and titles and the character of the text, provided by Samuel Birch of the British Museum who visited the collections in March 1877.
+Occasionally reference will be made to the provenance of objects, in particular if they are from the Joseph Sams or Lord Valentia collections.
+The woodcut illustrations were produced by the noted Victorian illustrator and engraver, Llewellynn Frederick William Jewitt FSA.
+Compared to Mayer's 1852 catalogue there are more detailed descriptions for inscribed objects such as stelae, giving names and titles and the character of the text.
+Much of this information was provided by Samuel Birch of the British Museum who visited the collections in March 1877.